Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 If the total amount of VAT that you paid out is higher, you can claim back the difference from HMRC.
 If the amount that you charged to your customers is higher, you must pay the difference to HMRC.

 It can be a bit confusing, so the VAT Flat Rate Scheme (FRS) aims to make the process of accounting and reporting for VAT simpler.
-Instead of the normal process, businesses registered for VAT Flat Rate Scheme (FRS) pay their VAT bill as a flat rate percentage of their annual turnover.
+Instead of the normal process, businesses registered for the VAT Flat Rate Scheme (FRS) pay their VAT bill as a flat rate percentage of their annual turnover.

 The flat rate you pay as a percentage of your total turnover depends on whether you’re a ‘limited cost trader’ and if you’re not, then it depends on the sort of business you run.